Image Description

 • lunch

-You will also need access to a fully equipped commercial kitchen or food preparation and service environment that includes a wide range of both small and large commercial kitchen equipment, appropriate facilities for handwashing, and temperature monitoring devices.
+• Kitchen environment: a fully equipped commercial kitchen environment that includes a wide range of knives, small and large commercial kitchen equipment, appropriate facilities for handwashing, and temperature monitoring devices.

 Yes, this course leads to a nationally recognised qualification.